Starsm7/BCN-SDE/README.md

 The schematic illustration of theBCN-SDE algorithm.

-We have provided the code for implementing causal networks and causal consistency, bidirectional SDEs, as well as the simulated dataset, respectively.
+We have provided the code for implementing causal networks and cell type consistency, bidirectional SDEs, as well as the simulated dataset, respectively.
 If you are interested in BCN-SDE, please look forward to updates after the official release!